vision2learn/v2l-pattern-library/src/site/about.md

 - In order for 11ty to generate pages from the files in the `content` folder, you must add corresponding template files into a top-level folder matching the name of the unit.
 - For example, `content/lean-management` will have an equivalent `courses/lean-management` directory
 - Unlike the `content` directory, you don't need additional folders for units and sessions.
 Just create template files in the root folder with names following this convention:
   - `u1-s1.liquid`.
-This will generate all pages in Unit 1, Session 1 of the relevant course, provided the content files are present
+This will generate all pages in Unit 1, session 1 of the relevant course, provided the content files are present
 - Course templates must contain the following front matter:

 ``` yaml